carnoo/carnoo.github.io/index.markdown

 <ins>02.08.2023</ins>
 - Holy shit we have images!
 - Populated the site with some barebones stuff

+<ins>05.31.2025</ins>
+- Website is exiting matinenance mode to add a couple articles to expand on what I've been working on for the past two years.
+- Stay tuned!
+- Updated Localization Files.

 <em>Known Issues</em>
 - Images not formatted correctly